lucas-lopes/super-hero-challenge/README.md

 This endpoint doesn't have response body, only a status code 204 if all happened with success.

 ---

+*Thank you for this opportunity.
+Made with love by Lucas Barbosa.*

 [//]: # (These are reference links used in the body of this note.)